verida/documentation/docs/concepts/network-architecture.md

 Verida provides a reference implementation of a “Data Wallet” (Verida Wallet), a mobile application for end users to create decentralized identities, securely store their private keys, and interact with the Verida network.

-Verida has a roadmap of network extensions that expand its capabilities towards a global network of trusted, private, verifiable, self-sovereign data that can power a personalized Web3 future.
+Verida has a road map of network extensions that expand its capabilities towards a global network of trusted, private, verifiable, self-sovereign data that can power a personalized Web3 future.

 ## Decentralized Identity